corceslab/Demuxlet_Pipeline/README.md

-# SampleGenotypeMixup
+# Demuxlet Pipeline
-Pipeline used to identify sample mixups based on genotyping of NGS reads.
+This pipeline is used to genotype bulk ATAC-seq data and create an input VCF file for use with Demuxlet to identify genotype-based multiplets in single-cell data.

 This pipeline contains a controller script [SLURM_Demuxlet_Pipeline.sh] and a series of auxilary bash and R scripts that are called at run time and queued as jobs with SLURM dependencies.

 ## PIPELINE COMPONENTS:

-	SLURM_SampleGenotypeMixup_Pipeline.sh
+	SLURM_Demuxlet_Pipeline.sh
 		STEP1: Call peaks in data.
 This pipeline was designed for ATAC-seq.
 Calling peaks lets you quickly identify regions of high read count which could be used for genotyping purposes.
 This limits the search space for genotyping and increases speed.
 			SLURM_Demuxlet_CallPeaks.sh
 		STEP2: Merge peaks called in all samples.
 Merging the peak regions creates a union set of regions to be genotyped across all samples.
 			SLURM_Demuxlet_MergePeaks.sh
-		STEP3: Genotyping the merged peak regions in every sample using Varscan.
+		STEP3: Genotyping within the merged peak regions in every sample using Varscan.
 			SLURM_Demuxlet_varscanGenotype.sh
 		STEP4: Merge all resultant VCF files from Varscan.
 This doesnt use a script, just a multipart bash one-liner
 		STEP5: Use bedtools to merge (without bookending) all of the unique single-base positions that should be re-genotyped across all samples.
 This represents the union set of putative positions containing SNPs.